chris-wood/draft-bmw-tls-pake13/draft-bmw-tls-pake13.md

 A server that receives a `pake` extension examines its contents to determine if it is well-formed.
-In particular, if there are duplicate PAKEShare values in the PAKEClientHello structure for the same NamedPAKE, the server aborts the handshake with an "illegal_parameter" alert.
+In particular, if there are duplicate PAKEShare values in the PAKEClientHello structure for the same PAKEScheme, the server aborts the handshake with an "illegal_parameter" alert.

-If the list of PAKEShare values is well-formed, the server then scans the list of PAKEShare values to determine if there is one corresponding to a server supported NamedPAKE.
-If the server does not support any of the offered NamedPAKEs in the client PAKEShares then the server MUST abort the protocol with an "illegal_parameter" alert.
+If the list of PAKEShare values is well-formed, the server then scans the list of PAKEShare values to determine if there is one corresponding to a server supported PAKEScheme.
+If the server does not support any of the offered PAKESchemes in the client PAKEShares then the server MUST abort the protocol with an "illegal_parameter" alert.

-If the server has a NamedPAKE in common with the client then the server uses the client_identity and server_identity alongside its local database of PAKE registration information to determine if the request corresponds to a legitimate client registration record.
+If the server has a PAKEScheme in common with the client then the server uses the client_identity and server_identity alongside its local database of PAKE registration information to determine if the request corresponds to a legitimate client registration record.
 If one does not